gwu-cs-advos/organization/class.md

 As such, the code is a little strange to go through as there is effectively a *single* program where you'd expect there to be multiple.

 - Where is the `init` computation in Busybox, and what does it do to boot up a system?
+- What does `inetd` do, and where its its core event loop?
 - Why is busybox designed to be a single binary and emulate running separate binaries?

+High level questions for discussion in class:
+- What is the core difference between `inetd`, `cron`, and `initrc` in terms of their software structure?
+- `systemd` is a super daemon (or collection of daemons) that actively manages a running system -- from bootup, to coordination, closer to `initd` than to `initrc`.
+  Most modern systems use `systemd` or something like it (`launchd` in OSX) instead of a simple `init`...why?

 ## 4: plan9